ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/attachments/delete.java.markdown

 # Attachments : Delete

-**DeleteAttachment** is used to remove a attachment from a database.
+**DeleteAttachment** is used to remove an attachment from a database.

 ## Syntax